javaflavor/hotrod-client-utils/README.md

 [] deploy list-cache-task/target/list-cache-task.jar
 ~~~

-The class ParallelRemoteCache does note require any server tasks.
+The class ParallelRemoteCache does not require any server tasks.

 ## ParallelRemoteCache